-- At Pineland, Linda Heffner serves as our program assistant, Andy Jendrusiak as our maintenance specialist, and Cindy Bear as our coordinator of programs and services.
+- At Pineland, Linda Heffner serves as our program assistant, Andy Jendrusiak as our maintenance specialist, and Annisa Karim as our coordinator of programs and services.
 Through the Calusa Heritage Trail, the Pineland site is open daily to the public.
 Tours are also offered to the public, as well as special tours for schools and many other groups of all ages.
 The RRC works in cooperation with the Florida Public Archaeology Network regional center in Fort Myers, and is a founding member of the Trail of Florida’s Indian Heritage, a heritage tourism consortium for Florida.

 The motto of the Randell Research Center is “As We Learn, We Teach.”
 The RRC is committed to education at the broadest level, from elementary school children to University of Florida graduate students, from hands-on educational opportunities for local citizens to the Internet.
 During excavations at the Pineland site in 1990 and 1992, an ambitious complementary education program provided teacher training, classroom exercises, and hands-on environmental educational opportunities for over 5,000 school children and 600 teachers.
 Some of the children were from underprivileged backgrounds.
 We were astonished to learn that many of them had never seen the coast, in spite of living in a coastal county.
 For many – including a number of middle-class children – our archaeological walking tour was also their first close look at a woodpecker, a strangler-fig tree, or a fishing net.